Clackamas Community College

 4 credits, Winter/Spring

 This course continues the development of ceramic wheel-throwing methods through the creation of functional and artistic forms to develop skills and clay experience and foster artistic growth.
 Students explore glazing and firing methods.
-Students research the history of ceramics and its connection to culture and society.
+Students also examine the history of wheel thrown ceramics and its connection to culture and society.

 Prerequisites: ART-252 or Student Petition